WRF Physics¶

 LES schemes are designed for \(grid resolution << I\)

-For coarse grid spacing, all eddies are sub-grid, and 1-D column schemes handle sub-grid vertical fluxes.
-For fine grid spacing, all major eddies are resolved, and 3-D turbulence schemes handle sub-grid mixing.
+With coarse grid spacing, eddies are sub-grid, and 1-D column schemes handle sub-grid vertical fluxes.
+For fine grid spacing, major eddies are resolved, and 3-D turbulence schemes handle sub-grid mixing.

-The remaining grid-spacing is a “grey-zone,” which are sub-kilometer grids, where PBL and LES assumptions are not perfect.
+The remaining sub-kilometer grid-spacing is a “grey-zone” with imperfect PBL and LES assumptions.
 The following scale-aware schemes are available for this zone:

-Shin-Hong PBL based on YSU, designed for sub-kilometer transition scales (200 m – 1 km); nonlocal mass-flux and the \(Kv\) term is reduce in strength as grid size decreases and resolved mixing increases
+Shin-Hong PBL based on Yonsei University (YSU), designed for sub-kilometer transition scales (200 m – 1 km); nonlocal mass-flux; the \(Kv\) term is reduced in strength as grid size decreases and resolved mixing increases

 3d TKE option (km_opt=5) (available in v4.2+); becomes 3-D LES at fine scales; adds scale-dependent Shin-Hong nonlocal mass flux and implicit vertical diffusion at coarse grid sizes